Outpatient Alcohol Rehab Center, Since 1993

 Many people make the mistake as simply viewing the “problem” as excessive drinking and the “solution” as either controlled drinking or stopping drinking.
 By the time you are considering rehab, experiments with controlled drinking have probably already failed.
 While stopping drinking is key to the recovery process, the disease of alcoholism is much more complicated than that.
 A good rehab program will help you understand that drinking has become your solution, your way of coping with life, and that the real problem is your lack of other coping skills.

 Whether or not there is such a thing as the “Alcoholic Personality,” is subject to debate.
 What cannot be overlooked, however, are the common behavior characteristics of those suffering from alcoholism/addiction.
 These common traits are the source of mutual identification in 12-Step meetings and also help to define the disease beyond simply the abuse of alcohol or other drugs.
 It is these characteristics that suggest that recovery is more than simple abstinence.
-Most addicts and alcoholics will identify many of these in themselves:
+Most of those with a substance use disorder will identify many of these in themselves:

 - We have feelings of low self-esteem that cause us to judge ourselves and others harshly.